victor-am/fork-fvtt-cyberpunk-red-core/README.md

  - Of course, you'll need to be aware of the [FoundryVTT API](https://foundryvtt.com/api/), and read through how to do [system development](https://foundryvtt.com/article/system-development/) in it.
 Lastly, there's always the [Foundry wiki](https://foundryvtt.wiki/en/home) for more help.

 ### Quick Project Tour
+We manage our roadmap and plans in a [Trello board](https://trello.com/b/zb5FBnKS/project-red-roadmap-todo).
+Bugs and defects are in the [Gitlab issue list](https://gitlab.com/JasonAlanTerry/fvtt-cyberpunk-red-core/-/issues).
+For your first contribution, please make sure it is aligned with something in Trello first.
+If you have other things in mind, bring them in up Discord and see what the team thinks.
+More seasoned and regular contributors will get additional permissions in Trello to help steer and guide the project.

+#### Repository Layout
- - *system.json* and *template.json* are necessary pieces to building a game system with Foundry.
+ - **system.json** and **template.json** are necessary pieces to building a game system with Foundry.
 Check out the Foundry documentation for details on what those files are for.
- - *less* this is where all of our css fragments are kept, and we use a combination of gulp and less to compile it into *main.css*.
+ - **less** this is where all of our css fragments are kept, and we use a combination of gulp and less to compile it into **main.css**.
 If you want to mess with the style and presentation of the UIs, this is the place.
- - in *lang*, we'll keep internationalization templates, but we only support English today
+ - in **lang**, we'll keep internationalization templates, but we only support English today
- - *templates* is where the Handlebars templates live, which are transformed into HTML documents by Foundry when the time is right.
+ - **templates** is where the Handlebars templates live, which are transformed into HTML documents by Foundry when the time is right.
 Folks with an interest in improving the UIs will work in here.
- - Lastly, the *modules* directory is where the JavaScript that extends Foundry functionality is kept.
+ - Lastly, the **modules** directory is where the JavaScript that extends Foundry functionality is kept.
 This is where the plumbing exists to make the UIs do useful things.

 ### Setting Up Your Development Environment
 This is covered in [CONTRIBUTING.md](https://gitlab.com/JasonAlanTerry/fvtt-cyberpunk-red-core/-/blob/dev/CONTRIBUTING.md) now.